Ma-Marcinowski/Verificational-Model/README.md

         - VGG4 Core Network - VGG like custom network, based on {paperVGG} and {paperPooling}.
 Differences from VGG are that: the network consists only of four convolutional layers and no FC layers; and the size of the output of the network is reduced by kernel stride [2x2] on the first convolutional layer - as opposed to vanilla kernel stride [1x1] on the first conv layer;

-        - Global Average Pooling Layer - applied instead of fully connected layers, as advised in {paperNIN}.
+        - Global Average Pooling Layer - applied instead of fully connected layers, as advised in {paperNIN};

-        - Activation - ReLU for all layers, sigmoid for the output neuron;
+        - Batch Normalization (BN) Layers - applied after convolutional layers;

-        - Batch Normalization (BN) Layers - applied after ReLU activations of convolutional layers;
+        - Activation - ReLU applied after BN for all convolutional layers, sigmoid for the output neuron.

      * 2.1.3.
 Language, libraries and framework / API: